 Over half are already learning new skills by multiple methods, such as digital higher-level degrees, online specialist courses or in-person coaching.
 These employees are ready for their employers to give them new challenges and stretch roles.
 They feel neglected from a development perspective, and analysis of the allocation of training budgets within organizations shows they are not wrong in this respect.
 Some employers are offering their rising young professionals’ fast-track development programs to experienced workers too — with very positive engagement.

-The remaining group are ready to “flex down” in order to enjoy a better work-life balance, spend time in voluntary work, or care for a loved one.
+The remaining group is ready to “flex down” in order to enjoy a better work-life balance, spend time in voluntary work, or care for a loved one.

 The result may be the best of both worlds, as experienced workers — leveraging their rich knowledge — get technologies implemented in the most suitable way for organizations.
 Technology did, of course, begin in the generation of what we are now calling the experienced worker.